 Walk The Torq

 Low’s Peak Circuit

 Both routes are designed with beginner to intermediate climbers in mind and to match everyone’s ability or endurance.

 In conclusion, if you can climb a ladder, you can climb Via Ferrata Mountain Torq

 Firstly, Mount Kinabalu Via Ferrata is one of the safest mountaineering sports.
-It do not required prior training or technical expertise.
-Most importntly, its protective equipment comprises safety helmets, harnesses, dynamic ropes and Energy Absorber Lanyards, which meet the EN958 standard.
+It does not required prior training or technical expertise.
+Most importantly, its protective equipment comprises safety helmets, harnesses, dynamic ropes and Energy Absorber Lanyards, which meet the EN958 standard.
 Secondly, you and your group will be assigned to an experienced trainer.
 The trainer will be there to give you a full safety briefing and train you on the proper use of the safety devices.
-Furthermore, it is mandatory that all via ferrata mountain torq trainers undergo regular skills certification.
+Furthermore, it is mandatory that all via ferrata mountain torq trainers to undergo regular skills certification.
 Other than that, they need upgrading with training standards and syllabus endorsed by the International Climbing and Mountaineering Federation (UIAA).
-Above all, they will also climb with you, provide tips on negotiating difficult obstacles and point out spectacular sights along the way to you.
+Above all, they will also be climbing with you, provide tips on negotiating difficult obstacles and point out spectacular sights along the way to you.

 In addition, all Via Ferrata Mountain Torq trainers are well-train and certified with First Responder Life Support (FRLS) and CPR skills.
 Apart from that, regular safety checks and maintenance are also conducted on the Via Ferrata Mountain Torq equipment.
 So, all you need to do is focus on enjoying yourself.

 There is a compulsory Via Ferrata safety briefing and training session at Pendant Hut, between 3.00 to 4.00 p.m.
 There will be NO repeat briefing and NO Via Ferrata on the next day should you miss the mandatory briefing.